Danishmahajan/Mobile-Price-Range-Prediction/README.md

 > Pixel-width<br>
 > Condition Of Phone
 <hr>
-* The Project was Deployed at Heroku Platform :
+* The Project was Deployed at Heroku Platform :<br>
 * Deployed at : https://mobile-price-range--prediction.herokuapp.com